-- Preview has two tabs -- Before and After, to show the previews of both the original and
+- Preview has two tabs: Before and After, to show the previews of both the original and changed images.

 - On the top right, you'll find the Navigator.
-This also lets you chose the area of the image to be shown in the
+This also lets you choose the area of the image to be shown in the Preview pane.

-Within the Image tab you can adjust the settings for neon effect (refer to Figure 2,
+- Within the Image tab you can adjust the settings for neon effect (refer to Figure 2, above).

 Figure 3: Text tab within the Settings Panel

-In the Canvas tab (see Figure 4, below) you can adjust the settings for the canvas, to which the resulting
+- In the Canvas tab (see Figure 4, below) you can adjust the settings for the canvas, to which the resulting image is applied.

 Figure 4: Canvas tab within the Settings Panel